equinor/lighthouse-client/.github/pull_request_template.md

 -   [ ] I have linked my DevOps task using the AB# tag.
 -   [ ] My code is easy to read, and comments are added where needed.
 -   [ ] My code is covered by tests.

+⛔ I understand by merging my pr the changes will be deployed to production immediately ⛔